ArtsemiY/TomoBEAR-test/Home.md

 There are various advantages to use tomoBEAR:
 * It is based on JSON configuration files which can be easily shared between others so that they can validate or improve your results
+* It was developed and tested on well known datasets to achieve same or better results as with manual processing
 * You are able to look at the intermediates optimize parameters and rerun the steps to achieve optimal results
-* You are never locked to the tomoBEAR processing pipeline and can easily breakout at different steps to other software tools you prefer
+* You are never locked to the tomoBEAR processing pipeline and can easily breakout at various steps to other software tools you prefer

 In the following chapters we will describe...